TymeFly/eel/README.md

   Variable expansions (`${..}`) and expression expansions (`$(...)`) are not supported in Text literals.
 This is not usually a problem as Text concatenation can be used instead.

-  Text values are returned from a Result as a Java String.
+  Text values are returned from Result objects as Java Strings.

 - **Logic**

   The two logic literals are `true` and `false`.

-  Logic values are returned from a Result as a Java boolean primitive.
+  Logic values are returned from Result objects as Java boolean primitives.

 - **Number**

   The numeric literals can be expressed in any of the following ways:
-  - Decimal integer (e.g. `1234`)
+  - Decimal integers (e.g. `1234`)
-  - Hexadecimal integer (e.g. `0x89ab`)
+  - Hexadecimal integers (e.g. `0x89ab`)
-  - Decimal with a fractional part (e.g. `123.456`)
+  - Decimals with fractional parts (e.g. `123.456`)
   - Scientific format (e.g. `2.997e8`)

-  Numbers are returned from a Result as a Java BigDecimal
+  Numbers are returned from Result objects as Java `BigDecimal`s

 - **Date**

   EEL expressions support Date-Time stamps, to a precision of a second.
-As there are no date literals Dates are generated by:
+There are no Date literals, but Dates can be generated by:
   - Calling a function that returns a date, such as `date.utc()`, `date.local()`, `date.at()` or `date.start()`
-  - Converting ISO 8601 formatted Text
-  - Converting the number of seconds that have elapsed seconds since 1970-01-01 00:00:00 in the UTC time zone
+  - Converting another data type to a date

-  Dates are returned from a Result as a Java ZonedDateTime
+  Dates are returned from Result objects as Java `ZonedDateTime`s

 ##### Null Values

 EEL is a Null Hostile language.
 As a consequence:
-  - Variable Expansions will throw an `EelUnknownSymbolException` if a value cannot be determined.
+  - Variable Expansions will throw an `EelUnknownSymbolException` if a value cannot be read from the Symbols Table
   - If a function returns null then an `EelFunctionException` is thrown.
+  - UDF's (see below) do not have to check to see if `null` values are passed to them
   - It is guaranteed that the Result getters will never return null.